-- All districted driving is a bad idea, even if it is not illegal.
+- All distracted driving is a bad idea, even if it is not illegal.
 There are no South Carolina traffic laws that prohibit a driver from activities such as listening to music through headphones while driving.
 However, just because you are not legally prohibited from doing so does not mean you should.
 Things like listening to music through headphones or ear buds can be distracting and can increase the odds of you causing an accident with another vehicle as they make you less aware of your surroundings.
 Thus, even though a distracting activity may be legal while driving, being distracted while behind the wheel is always a bad idea and can be very dangerous.
-Other forms of distracted driving – such as texting or watching a movie or television show on a device while the vehicle is moving – are against the law and can lead to terrible accidents, fines and fees, as well as civil liability for any injuries or damage that may result from a collision.
+Other forms of distracted driving – such as texting and/ or watching a movie or television show on a device while the vehicle is moving – are against the law and can lead to terrible accidents, fines and fees, as well as civil liability for any injuries or damage that may result from a collision.

 - Whenever you are leaving a parking lot and entering a roadway, you must stop and yield to those on the roadway.
 Even if the parking lot does not have a stop sign posted where the parking lot meets the roadway, drivers are always required to stop.
-They must also yield the right of way to any drivers who are on the roadway before joining traffic themselves.
+They must also yield the right of way to any to any drivers that are on the roadway before joining traffic themselves.

 If you or a loved one have been injured in a car crash in Myrtle Beach, Clinton, Columbia, Charleston, or elsewhere in South Carolina, contact the Joye Law Firm by phone or through our website as soon as possible.
 We will help you recover the compensation you deserve for any injuries caused by the reckless actions of an unsafe driver who failed to follow the state’s traffic laws.